eakmeister/python-invert/README.md

 print(ɯʎsʇɹᴉuƃ)
 # Prints 'Hǝllo Moɹlp¡'
 ```
 I think this is an entirely reasonable answer.
-What's more, we can extend this simple concept to arrays and matricies, and we cansupport backwards text along with upside-down text.
+What's more, we can extend this simple concept to arrays and matricies, and we can support backwards text along with upside-down text.
 This allows us to perform matrix transformations with ease:
 ```
 matrix = numpy.array([1, 2, 3], [4, 5, 6], [7, 8, 9])
 add_inverts(matrix)